vwkd/code-system/src/languages/rust/memory.md

 calls `drop` method from Drop trait disallows call manually, automatic call would potentially double free

-Can instead call `drop` function from std included in prelude, no need to bring it into scope is empty function that simply takes ownership such that drops at end
+Can instead call `drop` function from std library included in prelude, no need to bring it into scope is empty function that simply takes ownership such that drops at end